worthmine/Text-Password-AutoMigration/README.md

 And verifies Automatically the hash with **CORE::crypt**, **MD5**, **SHA-1 by hex**, **SHA-256** and of course **SHA-512**.

-All You have to do are those:
+All you have to do are those:

 1\. use this module